momentohq/momento-go-redis-client/CONTRIBUTING.md

 This assumes the Redis server is running on `localhost:6379`.

 By running Redis on the local host, you can use the `redis-cli` to inspect the state of the Redis server as well as interactively debug the tests.
-We have also included a devcontainer config which will mount the entire coding environment into a Docker container, including the Redis server.
-See `.devcontainer` for more details.

 ### Run all tests